kiransalve/Power-BI/Learn with Gigs/Questions.md

 you can share dashboard/report to only pro user

+it has limit of storage per license 10 GB

 Power BI Premium - Licesing based on didicated capacity content can be viewed without additional per user total

 it has two types -